Agencies Responsible for regulating drones in the Republic of Cyprus

 - The online training and exam are required for those who want to fly a drone in the ‘Open’ category in subcategories A1/A3.

-- The pass mark is 75%, and you have 3 tries in total to pass.
+- The pass mark is 75%, and you have three attempts to pass.

 - Once you pass your exam, you will receive your remote pilot certificate.
-Its validity will be 5 years.
+Its validity will be five years.

 - The fee for the online training and exam is €15.
 Method of payment is only by VISA card